Origins of Prosocial Preferences

 What are friends for?

-The structure and function of female bonds
+The structure and function of social bonds